 At around 6 months of age, you can try putting your baby in low back baby swing too.

 Many babies love slides.
-As your infant is still too young to go down on his own, it doesn't really matter how steep the slide is.
+As your infant is still too young to go down alone, it doesn’t really matter how steep the slide is.
 Just use the lower part of it, hold your baby all the way down, and go!
+Or sit together; fun for mom or dad too – but take it easy!

-As your baby approaches 1 year, he might be able to slide down gentle slopes by himself.
+As your baby approaches 1 year, he or she might be able to slide down gentle slopes by him or herself.

 Playing in the sandbox

-Either you sit down with your baby in the sand box or you'll have to wait until he can sit steadily, at around 6 to 8 months.
+Sand in usually lots of fun – and tastes good too, if you ask any baby… 🙂 Either you sit down with your baby in the sandbox or you’ll have to wait until he or she can sit steadily, at around 6 to 8 months.

 Bring a bucket and spade or a small plastic car and play with your child.